supersonictw/se_nginx/README.md

     getenforce
 ```

-If you get nothing or "Permissive", it means your kernel don't installed SELinux or has been disabled.
+If you got "Permissive" or nothing, it means your SELinux has been disabled or uninstalled.

 ## Installation

+If SELinux has been install on your machine, follow these step to unblock the limit to access files in web directory for NGINX.

 - Login as `root`, and clone the repository, then type: